louaydiaa/GroupSprint0/README.md

 Author : Louay Diaa 37-4078 , Nourhan algendy 37-6811 ,

-About : Nourhan ALgendy " Iam a BI studeng in the Guc , my favourit subjects are Enterprise Resource planning and E-business , My hoppy is Playing tennis and Swimming.
+About : Nourhan ALgendy " Iam a BI student in the Guc , my favourit subjects are Enterprise Resource planning and E-business.

 Design :